BenjaminKag/loresmith-api/README.md

 - **Factions**
 - **Items**

-These entities can link to each other, forming a structured and interconnected world.
+These entities can reference each other, forming a structured and interconnected world.

 ### **Stories**
 - Hierarchical nesting (`parent` + `order`)